zglate/philips-3200-mod/README.md

 This guide adds a variable resistor in series with the NTC thermistor to trick the controller into heating the water hotter.
 The result: coffee output in the 175-180°F range.

+**You could potentially unplug the NTC probe from the system board and avoid most of the steps below by soldering the variable resistor in place... but I didn't want to use a soldering iron anywhere near the expensive machine**

 ## Parts Needed

 | Part | Quantity | Part Number | Notes |